Funding opportunities for NWO-MVI research in 2018 and 2019

 - There are several roadmaps within the top sector HTSM: https://www.hollandhightech.nl/nationaal/innovatie/roadmaps.

-Innovative Medical Devices Initiative (IMDI) 2.0 – top sectors Life Sciences & Health and HTSM, publication call expected late 2018/early 2019.
+Innovative Medical Devices Initiative (IMDI) 2.0 – top sectors Life Sciences & Health and HTSM, call open.

 There also lie opportunities for MVI research with the: